-- 1. Support the development, implementation, and dissemination of model programs that facilitate adoption by museums across the field. - Support training and professional development programs, tools, or resources that build the knowledge, skills and abilities of museum staff and/or volunteers in multiple institutions. - 3.
-Support research focusing on the role of museums in engaging learners of all types. - 4.
+- 1. Support the development, implementation, and dissemination of model programs that facilitate adoption by museums across the field. - 2.
+Support research focusing on the role of museums in engaging learners of all types. - 3.
 Support forums that convene experts and stakeholders, including those from adjacent fields as appropriate, to explore current and emerging issues and inform the field.

-So let's take a look at what kinds of project activities might fit within these goal areas.
-In this and the two slides that follow, the numbered objectives provide some of the types of projects that fit within the Goal.
+So, let's take a look at what kinds of project activities might fit within these goal areas.
+In this and the two slides, the numbered objectives provide some of the types of projects that fit within the Goal.

-A project in Lifelong Learning might include but is not limited to developing models with tools for scaling and adapting by other museums; training and professional development for museum staff, volunteers, and those seeking a museum career; social science research on museum-based learning; and forums that bring together experts to explore current and emerging issues for the field.
+A project in Lifelong Learning might include but is not limited to developing models with tools for scaling and adapting by other museums; research on museum-based learning; and forums that bring together experts to explore current and emerging issues for the field.